MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-Table.md

 ### -ShowError

 Sends errors through the pipeline.
-This parameter is rarely used, but can be used as a debugging aid when you are formatting expressions in a `Format-Table` command, and the expressions do not appear to be working.
 The following shows an example of the results of adding the **ShowError** parameter with an expression.

 ```powershell
 Get-Date | Format-Table DayOfWeek,{ $_ / $null } -ShowError